aldunnaeyonus/EighteenApp/readme.txt

  - When a friend or self gallery is expired find means to remove `user.Gallery.Friend.Feed.${props.route.params.pin}` and `user.Member.Join.Feed.${pin}`,
  - find a way to identify isPro is still active.
  - SERVER NOTIFICATIONS on start and end.
- - on 30th day send media and archive
+ - on 30th day send media and archive.
+ - save transaction ids

 const resize = async () => {
     if (!imageUri) return;